iBrushC/iBrushC.github.io/blog/raw-posts/snaps-camera.md

 I wasn't too surprised by the random Amazon display having questionable support and documentation, but I was _shocked_ at how inconsistent the resources for the Raspberry Pi were.
 If you look up "Raspberry Pi Camera Take Picture", nearly half the results on the first page still suggest using `raspistill`, a command which has been outdated for years at this point.
 Maybe I'm just spoiled with non-SCB development, but I had to _hunt_ for up-to-date resources for almost everything.

 The good news is that once I figured out how to take pictures and use the display, everything else was a breeze.
 For how janky it was to set up, the display package was packed with a surprising amount of examples and convenience features.
-It even does automatic image scaling and conversion, including **Floyd Steinburg dithering**, an algorithm I was hoping to learn and implement myself...
+It even does automatic image scaling and conversion including **Floyd Steinburg dithering**, a fairly sophisticated algorithm for representing images with a limited color palette.

 ![A Floyd-Steinburg dithered image](https://upload.wikimedia.org/wikipedia/commons/c/c1/Michelangelo%27s_David_-_Floyd-Steinberg.png)
 _A Floyd-Steinburg dithered image, via [Wikipedia](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)_